 We are witnessing an increase of school shootings in our communities, natural disasters throughout our nation, and frequent news reports of abuse in our neighborhoods.
 These are just a few examples of the traumatic experiences that are happening around us.
 Trauma may cause you to feel as if you have no control over your reactions.
 Secondly, you may be waking up and unable to sleep due to nightmares of your traumatic event.
 You might even experience flashbacks that occur throughout your day.
 It can cause you to be on high alert, all the time, and you never feel that you can just relax.
 This can leave you feeling desperate to find a way to escape the pain.
 Some people go out of their way and avoid the people, places, and circumstances that cause them painful memories.

 Are you ready to re-engage in your relationships and the life that you want to live?
 There is hope.

 EMDR was created in the late 1980’s to help combat the effects of PTSD.
-The creator found that by rapidly moving her eyes back and forth, she could help alleviate the distress that she was experiencing when having a disturbing thought.
-EMDR is an 8 phase process that incorporates the client’s images and thoughts about the event as well as the bodies sensations and emotions that they have regarding it.
+Francine Shapiro, creator of EMDR, developed a treatment that alleviated the distress that individuals who have experienced trauma.
+Moreover, EMDR is an 8 phase process that integrates the client’s images and thoughts about the event as well as the bodies sensations and emotions that they have regarding it.
 Traumatic events cause our bodies to store the experience through the images, emotions, beliefs, and sensations related to a traumatic experience.